datacarpentry/r-raster-vector-geospatial/_posts/2015-10-26-Rast05-Time-Series-Raster.md

 In this lesson, we will

 1. Import NDVI data derived from the Landsat Sensor in raster (`geotiff`)format
-2. Plot one full year of NDVO raster time series data.
+2. Plot one full year of NDVI raster time series data.
 3. Generate an average NDVI value for each time period throughout the year.

 ##Getting Started

-To begin, we will create use a list of raster file names that can be used to generate a `RasterStack`.
+To begin, we will create a list of raster file names that can be used to generate a `RasterStack`.
 We can use `list.files` to generate the list.
 We will tell R to only find files with a `.tif` extention using the syntax `pattern=".tif$"`.

-If we specify `full.names=TRUE`, we will be able to create a `RasterStack` directly from the list.
+If we specify `full.names=TRUE`, the full path for each file will be added to the list.
+We will be able to create a `RasterStack` directly from the list.

+Note that the full path is relative to the working directory that was set.
+{: .notice }

     # Create list of NDVI file paths